saurabhvartak1982/aksupgradeguidance/aksupgradedoc.md

 For more details on Auto Upgrades - please refer [https://learn.microsoft.com/en-us/azure/aks/auto-upgrade-cluster Automatic Upgrades in AKS]

 * **Auto-upgrade channel + Planned Maintenance**
 AKS provides a feature called Planned Maintenance that allows you to schedule regular maintenance windows for your AKS cluster.
-This feature enables you to run both types of maintenance (Control Plane and Data Plabe) in a cadence of your choice, thereby minimizing any workload impact.
+This feature enables you to run both types of maintenance (Control Plane and Data Plane) in a cadence of your choice, thereby minimizing any workload impact.
 To use automatic upgrades with planned maintenance, you can specify a maintenance window for your cluster and enable the auto-upgrade feature.
 The upgrade will start during your specified maintenance window.
 For more information on using planned maintenance with AKS auto-upgrades, please refer to Microsoft’s official documentation [https://learn.microsoft.com/en-us/azure/aks/planned-maintenance]